willnevillain/anduin/QUESTIONS.md

 An additional benefit of an event driven system is emitting events to be enqueued onto a message broker, such that other disparate systems can read and act on these events - very beneficial for modern microservice architectures.

 ## We want to start printing out a monthly aggregate rollup, with things like average acceptance rate per user class, going conversion rate between various weaponry types (this month, the rough market value of 1 staff is 3 swords).
 Walk through how you would design this system, and make it performant (caching strategy, etc.)
 Currently, the backend of the system runs on a relational database.
-For one off questions (e.g. what was the market value of staves compared to swords in January 2019), all the transaction that occured in the desired time window could be pulled from the database to be modeled and analyzed.
-For a monhtly aggregate rollup, a once-a-month cron job to run the queries for the questions and save the results for printing seems sufficiently performant.
+For one off questions (e.g. what was the market value of staves compared to swords in January 2019), all the transactions that occured in the desired time window could be pulled from the database to be modeled and analyzed.
+For a monthly aggregate rollup, a once-a-month cron job to run the queries for the questions and save the results for printing seems sufficiently performant.

 There's opportunity for a more real-time system to provide quicker BI to the rest of the company.